AliShoaibHassan/AliShoaibHassan/README.md

 # 💫 About Me:
-Hi, my name is Ali!
-I’m a Computer Science undergraduate in my 7th semester with a strong interest in Artificial Intelligence, particularly Generative AI.
-I have a solid foundation in Python, Java, Flutter and C++ along with experience in Data Structures and Algorithms.
-My technical skills include working with libraries like NumPy, Pandas, Matplotlib, and tools such as PyTorch for building AI models.<br><br>I’m currently focused on exploring deep learning techniques and working with models for text-to-video generation and image-to-video applications.
-I also have hands-on experience with web development using HTML, CSS, JavaScript.<br><br>I'm passionate about learning cutting-edge AI technologies, building practical solutions, and collaborating on innovative projects.
-Feel free to connect if you’re interested in working on AI, ML, or web-based applications!
+I’m a final-year Computer Science undergraduate with a strong passion for Artificial Intelligence and Full-Stack Development.
+My interests lie particularly in Generative AI and building intelligent, end-to-end web solutions.

+I have a solid foundation in Python, Java, C++, and Flutter, along with strong problem-solving skills in Data Structures and Algorithms.
+My AI experience includes working with libraries such as NumPy, Pandas, Matplotlib, and frameworks like PyTorch for developing and experimenting with machine learning and deep learning models.

+On the development side, I have hands-on experience building full-stack applications using HTML, CSS, JavaScript, Node.js, Express, and MongoDB, focusing on creating scalable backends and seamless frontends.

+Currently, I’m exploring deep learning techniques and working on text-to-video and image-to-video generation models, while also building practical web solutions that integrate AI capabilities.

+I’m passionate about learning cutting-edge technologies, solving real-world problems, and collaborating on impactful projects.
+Feel free to connect if you’re interested in working on AI, machine learning, or web-based applications!

 ## 🌐 Socials: